Modern Slavery and Human Trafficking Statement in respect of the financial year ended 31 March 2024.

 INTRODUCTION

-This statement is issued by Mediclinic Group Limited (the ‘Company’ or ‘Mediclinic’) in respect of the financial year ended 31 March 2023 (‘FY23’) and marks our eighth statement in this regard.
+This statement is issued by Manta Bidco Limited (‘the Company’) and its fully owned subsidiary Mediclinic Group Limited (‘Mediclinic’) in respect of the financial year ended 31 March 2024 (‘FY24’) and marks the first and ninth statement of the Company and Mediclinic, respectively.

 BUSINESS OVERVIEW

-We also hold a 29.9% interest in Spire Healthcare Group plc, a leading private healthcare group based in the UK and listed on the London Stock Exchange.
+The Group also holds a 29.7% interest in Spire Healthcare Group plc, a leading private healthcare group based in the UK and listed on the London Stock Exchange.

 Further information on the Mediclinic business and the Group’s divisions is available here